 Your throat itches.
 Your nose drips.
 Are you doomed to suffer a cold?
-No. I’ve stopped many a cold in its tracks with this easy recipe for oregano tea.
-Oregano?
-Yes!
+Nope.
+I’ve stopped many a cold in its tracks with this easy recipe for oregano tea.
 Research now shows oregano has essential… antibacterial and anti-fungal agents.
 In our Kodiak, Alaska garden, I grow lots of oregano.
 I didn’t use to.

 When I harvest mega-crops like potatoes, onions, cucumbers, and tomatoes, I never consider oregano as a staple.
 It’s easy to overlook little plants like parsley, sage, and other herbs.
 Besides, herbs don’t fill pantries and bellies as fast as fruits and vegetables do.
 But I’m learning that some have a power-punch that most veggies can only dream of.
 Like oregano…

 What, cows have gas?